gregorias/anki-code-highlighter/DEV.md

 that seems unavoidable given other constraints.
 This flaw at least doesn’t impact UX.

+### Support for custom styles

+I provide minimal support for customizing styles, because it is a requested feature.[^108] I keep it minimal, because I do not want to pay for it more than I need to.

 ### Dropping Highlight.js

 I decided to drop Highlight.js, because it caused significant problems: